lsst-dm/dmtn-271/index.rst

 A key consideration here is that a pre-execution graph does not become a post-execution graph instantaneously; even if we ignore the actual time it takes to run the pipeline and consider a monolithic transfer as in today's BPS ``finalJob``, the process can take many hours and can easily be interrupted.
 And while the many detector-level prompt processing jobs are wholly independent, they are so numerous that for provenance storage we want to consider them pieces of much a single nightly (or multi-night) job that is updated incrementally.
-To address this, some of the new quantum graph data structures here are designed to be updated in-place on disk, via append-only writes\ [#append-as-chunks]_, to reflect completed or failed quanta and existence-checked dataset artifacts.
+To address this, some of the new quantum graph data structures here are designed to be updated in-place on disk, to reflect completed or failed quanta and existence-checked dataset artifacts.

 In batch, we envision something like the following process for generating and running a workflow: